dposse/smashalytics/README.md

 Scrapes data from ssbwiki.
 Will write to csv and use d3.js for visualization.

+bubbleChart and future d3 charts created to be reusable, handle data and chart configuration in main.js

 Run http-server locally for D3.js, i.e. `http-server -c-1 -p 8010`

 ###### TODO in order: